Hext's incredible Tokyo 2020 journey

 "I lost my sense of identity when I was in hospital, which has always been sport, riding, anything physical," she told BBC Radio Cornwall.

-"Now going to a Paralympics myself it kind of just feels completely crazy because it was a dream, and I just think it shows that you can have a dream and if you work hard for it and you've got the support around you, you can achieve it."
+"Now going to a Paralympics myself, it kind of just feels completely crazy because it was a dream, and I just think it shows that you can have a dream and if you work hard for it and you've got the support around you, you can achieve it."

 To swim or to ride?

 Hext, now 32, had her choice of sports for Tokyo.
-As well as winning silver in the 50m freestyle and bronze in the 100m freestyle at the 2019 World Championships, she also got back in the saddle after her accident and won three para-dressage gold medals at the 2017 European Championships.
+As well as winning silver in the 50m freestyle and bronze in the 100m freestyle at the 2019 World Championships, she also got back in the saddle after her accident and won three Para-dressage gold medals at the 2017 European Championships.

-"I'm a perfectionist and probably to do two sports at a Paralympics was going to be pushing it," says Hext when asked if she considered doubling up.
+"I'm a perfectionist and probably to do two sports at a Paralympics was going to be pushing it," said Hext when asked if she considered doubling up.

-"It was the aim, but it's a 10-day programme for swimming and it very much overlaps with the para-dressage, but I will be watching everyone.
+"It was the aim, but it's a 10-day programme for swimming and it very much overlaps with the Para-dressage, but I will be watching everyone.

 "I'm very much looking forward to supporting them on their journey as well, but I'm loving the journey I'm having in the pool, which is definitely very different to riding, I don't think you could have had two more different sports really."